INTEREST RATE MODEL POLICY

-Epimoney Private Limited (herein after referred to as “Flexiloans”) proposes to put its Base Rate of lending on its website.
-In order to ensure its standards of transparency, in conformity with the stipulations of the RBI’s directives, such interest rate policy is to be adopted by the Board.
+Epimoney Private Limited is RBI registered Non-Deposit taking Non-Banking Financial Company (NBFC) and it proposes to put its Base Rate of lending on its website.
+In order to ensure its standards of transparency, in conformity with the stipulations of the RBI’s directives, such interest rate policy is adopted by the Board.
 The policy is enumerated as under:-

 Interest Rate Policy:

-Reserve Bank of India Vide its Notification No. DNBS.
-204 / CGM (ASR)-2009 dated January 2, 2009 has directed that the Board of each NBFC shall approve an Interest rate model for the Company, taking in to account relevant factors such as cost of funds, margin and risk premium, etc. and determine the rate of interest to be charged for loans and advances.
+Reserve Bank of India Vide its Master Direction – Non-Banking Financial Company – Non-Systemically Important Non-Deposit taking Company (Reserve Bank) Directions, 2016 as amended from time to time, has directed that the Board of each NBFC shall approve an Interest rate model for the Company, taking in to account relevant factors such as cost of funds, margin and risk premium, etc. and determine the rate of interest to be charged for loans and advances.